-Knowing how to make a business plan might seem overwhelming, but don’t worry, you can do it.
-Here are the steps you’ll need to take to write a proper business plan.
+Knowing how to make a business plan might seem overwhelming, but do not worry — you can do it.
+Here are the steps you will need to take to write a proper business plan.

-First off, don’t sweat it if you’ve never written a business plan and have no idea where to get started.
+First off, do not sweat it if you have never written a business plan and have no idea where to get started.
 There are dozens of templates that are a quick Google search away.
 Don’t try to reinvent the wheel here.

-The first thing you’ll start with is a description of your business.
-What do you do?
+The first thing you will start with is a description of your business: What do you do?
 Who will be your main customers?
 Where does your target customer live?
 What sets you apart from other businesses?

-Next, you’ll want to talk about major factors that shape your market.
-If you’re opening a Mexican restaurant, this would be a good time to mention overall growth in ethnic foods, or a trend toward people eating away from home more often.
+Next, you will want to talk about major factors that shape your market.
+If you are opening a Mexican restaurant, this would be a good time to mention overall growth in ethnic foods, or a trend toward people eating away from home more often.
 Think about whether your target market will increase over time or slowly get smaller, and why the world is likely to turn out that way.
 It’s hard for one business to buck a whole societal trend.

-Now it’s time for you to take a hard look at the competition.
+Now it is time for you to take a hard look at the competition.
 Who are the dominant players in your business’s niche?
 What percentage of the market do they have?
 Even unsuccessful competitors are doing some things right.

-Going back to our Mexican restaurant example, your competition isn’t just Taco Bell.
-It isn’t just other Mexican restaurants, either.
-It’s every restaurant and every grocery store.
-Every restaurant in a major city has thousands of competitors.
-No wonder so many fail.
+Going back to our Mexican restaurant example, your competition is not just Taco Bell.
+It is not just other Mexican restaurants either — it is every restaurant and every grocery store.
+Every restaurant in a major city has thousands of competitors, so it is no wonder that so many fail.

 Finally, think a little deeper about your industry.
 Do you want to be a general player, or focus on a niche part of the sector, something larger companies can afford to ignore?
 What impact will the overall economy have on your industry?
 You’ll even have to consider any government regulations that could impact your business, both current or in the future.